fastify/fastify-mysql/README.md

 Add it to you project with `register` and you are done!
 This plugin will add the `mysql` namespace in your Fastify instance, with the following properties:
 ```
-connect: the function to get a connection from the pool
 pool: the pool instance
 query: an utility to perform a query without a transaction
 getConnection: get a connection from the pool